The Gruffalo is a 1999 children’s book, written by English writer Julia Donaldson and illustrated by German-born

 The book is easily Donaldson’s most popular, selling over 13 million copies, winning numerous awards and being translated into more than 30 different languages, including four different Scots dialect versions.
 A highly successful sequel, The Gruffalo's Child, was published in 2004.

 Both books would eventually be adapted into animated short film by The BBC that was directed by Max Lang and Jakob Shuh, with the voice cast including James Corden as the mouse, Robbie Coltrane as the gruffalo, Tom Wilkinson as the fox and John Hurt as the owl.
-Helena Bonham-Carter also stars as a newly-created mother squirrel character narrating the story in a framing device.
+Helena Bonham Carter also stars as a newly-created mother squirrel character narrating the story in a framing device.
 The same team would go on to adapt Donaldson's other book, Room On The Broom, in the same style.

 The Gruffalo uses the following tropes:

 - Accidental Truth: The mouse telling the fox, the owl and the snake that he's going to meet a Gruffalo.

 - Astonishingly Appropriate Interruption: When the mouse first runs into the Gruffalo, he says, "There's no such thing as a Gruffal—oh!".

 - Badass Boast:"Good?" said the mouse.
 "Don't call me good.